FatimahSaeed/DCmotorsWithH-bridgeDriver/README.md

 This project could be used for robots, or any simple project with 2 motors.

 The code designed to control the direction and speed of the motor in 2 ways.
-When switch or button pressed it change the speed and direction of the motors.
-The switch control the speed and the button control the direction.
+When pressed switchs it change the speed and direction of the motors.

 To visit the project https://www.tinkercad.com/things/2X7ZNQiXji8-dcmotorsdriver